Aid Information & Policies

 Summer Aid Information

-EWU’s online courses are split into two sections: state-support and self-support.
-Admitted, degree-seeking, tuition-paying students on the Cheney or Spokane campuses may take the state support sections without paying additional tuition, although there is a delivery fee of $25 per credit.
-Students taking courses from an off-campus location are classified as “self-support” and pay a per-credit rate for online courses.
+EWU’s online courses are delivered with two types of billing structures: state-support and self-support.
+Admitted, degree-seeking, tuition-paying students on the Cheney or Spokane campuses may take the state support section of an online course without paying additional tuition, although there is an additional per credit delivery fee.
+Students enrolled in an off-campus or fully online program are classified as “self-support” and pay a per-credit rate for all courses, in person and/or online.
 Please see the Special Program Tuition Rate page for additional information.

-Financial aid may be available for online coursework for students pursuing a bachelors or professional degree, provided enrollment occurs prior to the 10th class day of each quarter.
+Financial aid may be available for online, degree required coursework for students pursuing a bachelors or professional degree.
 Special regulations apply to financial aid recipients taking online courses:

 • Students enrolled in a combination of online courses and regular EWU courses are eligible for aid on the same basis as students taking regular EWU courses.
-Such students will receive a standard EWU budget covering tuition, fees, books, supplies, room, board, miscellaneous, and transportation costs.
-Budgets will not be increased to account for the increased online course costs.
+Such students will receive a standard EWU Cost of Attendance (COA).
+COA is not increased for additional online related charges.

-• Students utilizing online courses to qualify for financial aid must complete and submit all assignments and exams by the end of the quarter in which aid is received.
-If grade posting is delayed for any reason, it may result in a delay in future aid.
+• Students utilizing online courses to qualify for financial aid must complete and submit all assignments and exams by the end of the term in which aid is received.
+If grade posting is delayed for any reason, receipt of future aid may be impacted.

-• Students who do not complete their online course(s) within the quarter they receive aid and do not complete any regular EWU courses, will be subject to Return of Title IV Regulations (see the Return of Title IV Funds policy).
-The return of aid will be based on the last date an online assignment was turned in or the mid-point of the quarter, whichever is later.
-In the event no assignments were submitted for students enrolled solely in online courses, all aid will be returned to the appropriate programs and the student will owe EWU for any funds disbursed plus tuition expenses.
+• Students who do not complete their online course(s) within the term they receive aid and/or do not complete any regular EWU courses, will be subject to Return of Title IV Regulations (see the Return of Title IV Funds policy).

 Independent study courses are different than online courses.
 You may take independent study courses by registering through your academic department.
 These credits show as regularly enrolled classes in our system; no additional action is necessary.
 However, these courses must be complete by the end of the quarter for you to meet the Satisfactory Academic Progress (SAP) requirements.